swcarpentry/hpc-novice/outline.md

 The aim of this section is to teach learners basic unix commands in order to help them interact with a HPC infrastructure.
 This may entail:

 - difference command line and bash scripts
-- remote sessions with ssh
+- remote sessions with `ssh`
 - filesystem navigation and manipulation
 - basic redirection and piping of standard input and output

 ### Cluster structure and scheduling

-This section will be very brief.
-It is meant to convey a simplistic mental model of the cluster, and how tasks get submitted, assigned and executed on the cluster.
-The used HPC infrastructure
+This section is meant to convey a simplistic mental model of the cluster, and how tasks get submitted, assigned and executed on the cluster.

-At the end of the section, they will submit a number of "Hello World" style batch jobs that are aligned to the Unix Shell section above.
+Towards the end of the section, learners will submit a (number of) "Hello World" style batch job(s) that are aligned to the Unix Shell section above.

+The session concludes by introducing and practising `environment modules` based on the observation that software on HPC and for HPC systems is very diverse and subject to change.

 ### Parallel workflows